SAP-samples/ui5-typescript-helloworld/README.md

 #### The list of tests in `webapp/test/unit/unitTests.qunit.ts`

-[`webapp/test/unit/unitTests.qunit.ts`](webapp/test/unit/unitTests.qunit.ts) imports all test files, which can be done in a very clean way thanks to the ES6 module imports.
+The [`webapp/test/unit/unitTests.qunit.ts`](webapp/test/unit/unitTests.qunit.ts) script imports all test files.
+Thanks to the ES6 module imports, this is done in a very clean way.

 #### The concrete tests in `webapp/test/unit/controller/App.qunit.ts`